turn/DataMine/doc/DataMine_IDL.md

 ### field

-The element, *field* describes the attribtues of a column in the table.
-Pariticularly it has the following attributes:
+The element, *field* describes the attributes of a column in the table.
+Particularly it has the following attributes:

 - *id* is for the ID of the field.
 - *name* is the name of the field.